davegill/wrf-coop/README.md

 Remember to stop and remove the containers, and remove the images.

-### Using the `build.csh script`
+### Using the `build.csh` script

 A script is available to run through all of the available tests that are possible from inside the container.
 The `build.csh` script has a few user-definable options.
-These options are mostly to allow the script to be used on a single desktop machine (where jobs would need to be procesed sequentially), or on multiple machines.
+These options are mostly to allow the script to be used on a single desktop machine (where jobs would need to be procesed sequentially), or on multiple machines (where the assumption is that each build uses a single node, and no other build uses that node).

-Single machine, with 3 available processors
+Single machine, with 3 available processors (the available processors determine how many threads to use with parallel Make, how many OpenMP threads for the WRF model, and how many MPI ranks for the WRF model).
 ```
 set TEST_GEN = SOME
 set PROCS = 3